-Understanding serum types and their functions helps you build a more targeted and effective skincare routine.
+Understanding serum types and their functions helps you build a more targeted, effective skincare routine.
 This guide covers the main serum categories and what each one does.

 Main Serum Types

-- Anti-Aging Serums: Contain retinol, peptides, and growth factors — stimulate collagen and reduce fine lines.
+- Anti-Aging Serums: Retinol, peptides, and growth factors stimulate collagen and soften fine lines.

-- Brightening Serums: Vitamin C, niacinamide, and alpha arbutin — fade dark spots and improve radiance.
+- Brightening Serums: Vitamin C, niacinamide, and alpha arbutin fade dark spots and boost radiance.

 How to Layer Serums